apergos/docker-saltcluster/README.md

     cd salt
     bash ./download_debs.sh

-  (supported platforms are lucid, precise, trusty with 0.17.1, 0.17.5, 2014.1.10; other versions can be added if you either send me email with pointers to the packages or download them yourself and put them into the staging area 'debs')
+  (supported platforms are lucid, precise, trusty, jessie with 0.17.x, 2014.1.x, 2014.7.x; other versions can be added if you either send me email with pointers to the packages or download them yourself and put them into the staging area 'debs')